se-edu/collate/docs/Developer-Guide.md

 > As no preferred heights or widths are specified, JavaFX takes the default heights of the components and uses its parent container to calculate their widths.
 In the case of Collate, the `Label` and `TextField` inherit the width of `RooyLayout.fxml`.
 You can read more about `BorderPane` [here](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/layout/BorderPane.html).

 This class has a reference to `MainApp` and calls the `handleKeyPress` method of `MainApp` whenever a key is pressed.
-This ensures that the logic is handled by `MainApp` to avoid unnecessary coupling between `commandBarController` and `Logic`.
+This ensures that the logic is handled by `MainApp` to avoid unnecessary coupling between `CommandBarController` and `Logic`.

 #### Notable APIs
 Return type | Method and Description